skipperbent/simple-php-router/README.md

 # [WIP] Simple PHP router
 Simple, fast PHP router that is easy to get integrated and in almost any project.
 Heavily inspired by the Laravel router.

+**Please note: this project has just been added and is still a work in progress.
+Please use with caution until a stable release version is available :)**

 ## Installation
 Add the latest version pf Simple PHP Router to your ```composer.json```